Importance of Hiring: Getting the Right Person on the Bus

 In the popular book, Good to Great, Jim Collins emphasizes the importance of hiring the right people for the job with his analogy of Getting the right person on the bus.”
 Jim states, “First who, then what.”

-Interviewing is still one of the most common approaches used to select new employees.
-Depending on how you talk, you will in large part determine whether or not you are getting the “right” person.
+Interviewing is still one of the most common approaches used in hiring new employees.
+Depending on how you talk, you will in large part determine whether you are getting the “right” person on the bus.

 Many interviewers wait until the candidate comes into the office to decide what questions they ask.
 Then the interview is somewhat haphazard with them asking whatever pops into their mind like: “Tell me about yourself.”
 They may look down the resume and ask a few obvious questions, and then make a decision on “gut feel.”

-Other interviewers ask mainly situational based questions like “What would you do if you faced this kind of problem?”
-Knowledge type questions are common, where they test someone’s understanding.
+Other interviewers ask mainly situational-based hiring questions like “What would you do if you faced this kind of problem?”
+Knowledge-type questions are common, where they test someone’s understanding.
 Don’t get me wrong; these kinds of questions can obtain some interesting information.
 The challenge is interviewees try so hard to impress the interviewer.
 They tend to say what they think the interviewer wants to hear, not necessarily how they would do things.

 The Result is the wrong person gets hired for the job, and you potentially spend months trying to fix them, or they leave early in the process.
 Hiring the wrong person is very costly in productivity and recruiting costs.